delphidabbler/swag/README.md

 You can redistribute the whole release as you wish in accordance with the various licenses.
 You **must** include the license information in any distribution.

-The easiest way is simple to distribute the existing release zip file.
+The easiest way is simply to redistribute the existing release zip file.

-If you want to change the distribution you can meet the license requirements by including the `LICENSE.md`, `gnu-fdl.txt`, `lgpl.txt` and `mit-license.txt` files.
+If you want to change the distribution you can meet the requirement to include license information by including the `LICENSE.md`, `gnu-fdl.txt`, `lgpl.txt` and `mit-license.txt` files.

 ## Building a release

-There is a single bash script in the root of the repository named `MakeRelease.sh`.
+There is a single bash script named `MakeRelease.sh` in the root of the repository.
 Change into the repository root directory and run the script without parameters.

-A zip file named `dd-swag-<version>.zip` (where version is the release version number) will be created in a `_release` sub-directory of the repository root.
+A zip file named `dd-swag-<version>.zip` (where `<version>` is the release version number) will be created in a `_release` sub-directory of the repository root.
 The zip file will have the folder structure described in the previous section.

 > Note that the `_release` folder is ignored by Git.

 ### Prerequisites

-`MakeRelease.sh` uses the following utilities:
+`MakeRelease.sh` requires the following utilities:

-* Info-Zip's `zip.exe`.
+* Info-ZIP's `zip.exe` or compatible.
 * The GNU coreutils version of `cp` or compatible.